-After having done all of the necessary research, you’re ready to begin searching for the right place.
+After having done all of the required research, you’re ready to start shopping for a property.
 This is when things get really exciting.
-You have to keep your wits about you, as choosing a property is critical.
-When you take your researcher’s hat off
+You must keep your wits about you, as choosing a property is critical.
+When you get to this stage, what you’re looking

 There is a major difference between kit homes and turnkey homes.
 Kit homes are built by an owner builder, one who wishes to build their own home.
 Whereas turnkey homes are built by professionals, so that the client does not need to be involved with

-After having done all of the basic research and preparation, you’re now ready to start looking for a place.
+After having done all the essential research and preparation, you’re now ready to begin looking for the right property.

-This is where it gets really exciting.
-You need to keep your wits about you, because property selection is critical.
+This is when it gets exciting.
+You must keep your wits about you, because property selection is critical.

-You need to assess each property not only regarding where it’s at right now, but what it can be when you’ve renovated it.
+You must assess each property not only on what it is right now, but what it could be once you’ve done your magic to it.

-The first consideration is the state of the property.
-You’re searching for something that’s crying out to be renovated, but nottotally derelict (unless you love a challenge)!Next you will consider the mood of the current market, and whether this place might meet them with your improvements.
+The first consideration is the condition of the property.
+You’re searching for a place that’s crying out to be renovated, but notutterly derelict (unless you really like a challenge)!Next you need to consider the mood of the local market, and whether the property might meet them with optimal improvements.

-Finally, you need to consider how much you need to do to the property.
+Finally, you should consider how far you can take the property.

-Some places just need a quick fix-up to bring you a good profit.
+Some places just need a quick fix-up to make you a good profit.

-Other properties can be quite transformed, bringing them to a far superior state and unlocking superior profits.
+Other properties can be completely transformed, bringing them to a far superior state and unlocking higher profits.

-Roughly speaking, there are three types of properties that attract renovators:The ‘Patch ‘n’ Paint’ means it is a solid property, in good nick structurally but the decor is tired.
+Roughly speaking, there are three types of properties that attract renovators:The ‘Patch ‘n’ Paint’ means it is a solid property, in good nick structurally but the decor is dated.

-It’s begging for fresh paint, carpet, fittings and fixtures, and the garden needs a tidy up.
+It’s begging for fresh paint, carpet, fittings and fixtures, and the garden needs a revamp.

-The ‘Fixer-Upper’ is usually older and in rougher condition than the Patch ‘n’ Paint.
+The ‘Fixer-Upper’ will generally be older and rougher than the Patch ‘n’ Paint.

-The decor needs attention, but it should also have a kitchen and/or bathroom makeover.
+The decor still needs attention, but it should also have a kitchen or bathroom makeover.

-It might have cracks in the walls or need a new roof.
-Perhaps the wiring or plumbing is uselss and needs replacing.
-These defects can be costly to put right but don’t necessarily add any value.
+It may have cracks in the walls or need a new roof.
+Possibly the wiring or plumbing is shot and needs to be replaced.
+These problems can be expensive to put right and yet won’t necessarily return any value.

-The ‘Knock-Down’ requires a top to bottom restoration or demolition.
-These properties often catch the eye of developers, particularly if they’re in a great location, on a large block or have fantastic views.
-From my experience, the best bets to renovate for profit are the ‘Patch ‘n’ Paint’ and the ‘Fixer-Upper’.
+The ‘Knock-Down’ says it all, requiring a complete restoration or demolition.
+These properties often attract developers, particularly if they’re in a great location, on a large block or have fantastic views.
+From experience, the best bets to renovate for profit are the ‘Patch ‘n’ Paint’ and the ‘Fixer-Upper’.

-The amount of renovation work you should attempt will depend on your knowledge, experience, skills and contacts, but most people should be able to renovate these types of places without too much trouble.
+The type of renovation work you should attempt will depend on your knowledge, experience, skills and contacts, but the average person should be able to do up these types of places without too much trouble.

-Also, they tend not to have a high level of risk.
+In addition, they don’t tend to have a high level of risk.

-Dealing with structural defectsGenerally, I advise people to avoid properties that need serious work.
+Dealing with structural defectsIn general, I advise people to avoid properties that need serious structural work.

-You want to spend your renovation budget on improvements that buyers or tenants can see immediately as that’s how you get results.
+It’s best to spend your renovation budget on improvements that tenants or buyers can see as that’s how you get results.

-Spending money on fixing defects that are not seen eats into your renovation budget and you may not see a buyer who appreciates quality, therefore your profits will be reduced.
+Spending money fixing defects that are unseen eats into your renovation budget and you may not see a buyer who appreciates quality, therefore your profits will be reduced.

 Basically, tenants and buyers expect a property to have good foundations, wiring and plumbing.
 They won’t pay extra for it, so the extra expenditure to fix the defect doesn’t add any value.

-If you do want to make an offer on a property with structural defects you must get a quote to find out how much it will cost to rectify the problems so you can factor that into your purchase price.
+If you do decide to make an offer on a property with structural defects you really should get a quote to find out how much it will cost to rectify the problems and factor that into your purchase price.

-Don’t skimp on inspection reportsMany property investors are tempted to save a few bucks by foregoing an inspection report when buying a property.
+Don’t skimp on inspection reportsMany property investors are tempted to save a few bucks by going without inspection reports when they buy a property.

-Don’t do it!
+Don’t be tempted!
 Termite infestations, dodgy wiring, rotten foundations.
-There are many potential problems with any building that most people won’t notice.
+There are many potential problems with any home that most people won’t notice.

-Remember, any one of these problems could cost you big bucks.
-You wouldn’t buy a second-hand car for $10,000 without a $250 inspection report, so why purchase a property for several hundred thousand dollars without an inspection report for a a little more?
+And just one of these problems can cost you big bucks.
+You wouldn’t buy a second-hand car for $10,000 without a $250 inspection report, so why purchase a property for several hundred thousand dollars without an inspection report that just costs a a little more?
 For your peace of mind get the inspections done.
 For building inspections brisbane, contact Home Inspect today or visit their web site.

-Meeting market demandNow let’s think about people, because despite what most renovation newbies think, renovating for profit is a people business, not a property business.
+Meeting market demandLet’s forget about property for a minute and think about people, because despite what most renovation newbies think, renovating for profit is a people business, not a property business.

-Tenants or buyers of your renovated property are the source of your money -from either the rent you receive or what you make when you sell it, so to maximise your return you need to create a home that tenants will rent and buyers want to buy.
+Tenants or buyers of your renovated property are the source of your profits -from either the rent you receive or what you make once it’s sold, so to maximise your return you need to develop a home that tenants will rent and buyers want to buy.

-That’s the golden rule if you intend to make a profit renovating houses.
+It’s the golden rule if you want to profit from renovating houses.

 If you intend to keep the renovated property then you need to research your target tenants for the suburb.

-When you match a property to target tenants you’re less likely to have vacancies, or need to cut therent to get someone in.
+When you match a property to target tenants you’re not going to have vacancies, or need to cut therent to get people in.

 Build a good relationship with property managers and find out what type of properties are desirable in the suburb.
 Tell them you’re looking at buying an investment property in the area, and ask them what tenants prefer.

 What sort of property is needed?
 What kind rents the quickest?In this suburb do tenants prefer houses or apartments?
 Do they want one, two, or more bedrooms?
 Do they require parking or not?
-You need to know these basics so you can make an informed decision on what to buy.
+You should know these facts so you can make an informed decision on what to buy.

-If you intend to sell the property after renovating it, the same principle applies but now you must consider the wants and needs of buyers rather than tenants.
+If you intend to sell the property once you’ve renovated it, the same principle applies but now you must consider the wants and needs of buyers rather than tenants.

 While there are some similarities, there are differences you should cater for.

 This is why selection of a property is so critical.
-After all, you can always improve a property, but you can’t improve its location.
+I always say, you can always improve a building, but you can’t improve its location.

 There is a major difference between kit homes and turnkey homes.
 Kit homes are built by an owner builder, one who wishes to build their own home.
 Whereas turnkey homes are built by professionals, so that the client does not need to be involved with the hundreds of steps and processes involved with building a new home. ”Turnkey” simply means that you, the client, can go to your brand new home, walk up to the beautiful front door and simply turn the key!